vipin-pstuff/DSA-notes/Python-DSA-notes/programming-problems/programming-problems-list.md

     - WAP to check whether two given numbers are co-Prime or not
     - WAP to print first **N** prime numbers
     - WAP to calculate LCM of two numbers
-    - WAP to calculate HCF of two numbers
+    - WAP to calculate GCD/HCF of two numbers
     - WAP to print all factors of a given number
     - WAP to print all prime factors of a given number